 Costs $2.03/month on a 26-month plan

-Private Internet Access (PIA) is the best no-logs VPN, despite its US jurisdiction.
-Its zero-logs policy has been proven multiple times both in court and via a server seizure.
+Our top choice for a no-logs VPN is Private Internet Access because its zero-logs policy has been proven multiple times both in court and via a server seizure.

 PIA’s Privacy Policy confirms it doesn’t collect your browsing history, IP address, or connection timestamps.

 We believe this amount of data collection is justified, as you wouldn’t be able to open an account or request a refund without it.
-Additionally, you can sign up with a throwaway email address and use gift cards to pay anonymously.
+You can also sign up with a throwaway email address and use gift cards to pay anonymously.

 In July 2016, the Russian government seized PIA’s servers after a new privacy data law was passed that demanded all VPNs must log Russian traffic for up to a year.
 In response, PIA completely shut down its Russian servers and quit the country.